The 7 Feminine Archetypes: Discover Who You Are

 The 7 Feminine Archetypes are a tool for self-discovery.
 Shown in the image are framed illustration by artist Anna Heimkreiter.
 They depict the Mother Archetype and the Queen Archetype, two of the seven female archetypes.

-I’m Anna, the artist and creator behind the 7 Feminine Archetype Workbooks.
+First, let me quickly introduce myself: I’m Anna, the artist and creator behind the 7 Feminine Archetype Workbooks.
 I have gone from creating the artwork you see on this page to spending years researching the 7 Feminine Archetypes.
 It’s my great joy to now help others understand their archetypes and how they can guide us toward living more fulfilled lives.

+We’ll start with an overview of the 7 Feminine Archetypes and then explore the typical characteristics of each archetype.
 At the end of the page, I’ll also answer some of the most frequent questions on archetypes.
 If it’s your first time hearing about them or if you want to dive even deeper, I recommend checking out that section as well.

 An overview of the 7 Feminine Archetypes, including their typical characteristics and challenges.